Information Technology Services

 An incomplete and difficult-to-use schedule increases the likelihood of noncompliance.
 This puts the University at risk of destroying records that should be retained, or keeping them longer than is appropriate or allowed.
 By updating the schedule and providing clear guidance about retention mandates and best practices, the University can improve compliance, reduce risk, simplify storage management, and ease record retrieval, while reducing administrative costs and encouraging efficiency.

 The project to create a new schedule is time-consuming, spanning two or more years.
 To enable the University community to benefit from updated retention periods as soon as possible, the RMC will publish the new schedule in phases.
-The first phase, which was published August 2013, included new retention periods for the majority of the records found in the previous outdated retention schedule.
-This included retention periods for
+The first phase, which was published August 1, 2013, included new retention periods for the majority of the records found in the previous outdated retention schedule.
+Updated retention periods can be found for

 - compliance records,